 These tropical climes are inhabited by one-armed bandits and showgirls.
-Tropicana Entertainment is a casino and riverboat gaming operator with about 10 properties in five states and Aruba.
+Tropicana Entertainment is a casino and riverboat gaming operator with 8 properties in five states and Aruba.
 Its flagship property is The Tropicana Casino and Resort (with 200,000 square feet of gaming space) in Atlantic City.
-The portfolio also includes Casino Aztar in Evansville, Indiana and the Belle of Baton Rouge in Louisiana.
-All total, assets include approximately 6,000 hotel rooms and 8,000 slot positions.
-Tropicana Entertainment emerged from bankruptcy a newly reorganized company after billionaire investor Carl Icahn took control in 2010.
-He owns about 60% of Tropicana Entertainment.
+The portfolio also includes Tropicana Evansville in Indiana and the Belle of Baton Rouge in Louisiana.
+All total, assets include approximately 5,500 hotel rooms and 8,000 slot positions.
+Tropicana Entertainment emerged from bankruptcy as a newly reorganized company after billionaire investor Carl Icahn took control in 2010.